 The City is committed to preserving and improving water quality in our natural resources represented by creeks, channels, and streams throughout the City.
-In compliance with the State mandated National Pollution Discharge Elimination System (NPDES) Permit, the city manages the following ongoing activities:
+In compliance with the State mandated NPDES Permit, the city manages the following ongoing activities:

 - Compliance and reporting consistent with the Permit

 - Collaboration with the other permittees in the Sacramento Stormwater Quality Partnership (SSQP).
 For more info please visit the SSQP website at http://www.beriverfriendly.net.

 - Execution of multi-year permits and agreements for stream/channel maintenance with various State and Federal agencies that enforce environmental compliance.

 If you witness illegal dumping into the City's storm drain system, please contact the City of Elk Grove Police Department at 916-714-5115.

 If you witness erosion problems at construction sites, call Public Works at 916-687-3005.